 Both parties should give the other a new set of keys as soon as possible or not later than 48 hours.
 Both sides could be liable if damages are resulting from the denial of access to the unit.

 What is it?

 The federal Violence Against Women Act of 2005 (VAWA 2005) (Pub.
 L. 109-162; 119 Stat.
-2960), signed into law January 5, 2006 contains new provisions to protect victims of domestic violence, dating violence, and stalking who live in public housing, Project-based Section 8 housing, or have a Housing Choice "Section 8" Voucher, also referred to as public or subsidized housing.
+2960) was signed into law January 5, 2006.
+It contains new provisions to protect victims of domestic violence, dating violence, and stalking who live in public housing, Project-based Section 8 housing, or have a Housing Choice "Section 8" Voucher, also referred to as public or subsidized housing.

 The protections also cover immediate family members, including any person living with the victim and related to her by blood or marriage.
 This includes the victim’s spouse, parent, brother, sister, child or any person to whom the victim acts as a legal guardian.